jostylr/pieceful-programming/src/utilities.md

                 esci += 1;
             }
             if (esci % 2 === 1) {
-                continue; //odd number of escapes leave an escape so no delim }
+                delim = false; //odd number of escapes leave an escape so no delim }
         }
     }